 ASEH conducts annual reviews to evaluate its campaigns and performance based on four development strategies—environmental conservation, industry-academia collaboration, community engagement and public advocacy.
 The CSC Social Involvement Taskforce is responsible for implementing social involvement policies at company facilities worldwide, evaluating the risks and opportunities, planning and organizing activities in public engagement.
 Each facility is responsible for the creation of local organization teams to plan and execute the programs in compliance with corporate policies and development goals.

-In 2020, we spent US$8.1 million on social involvement activities, accounting for 0.64 * percent of the group’s pre-tax net profit.
-Compared with 2019, we invested more resources into environmental protection and community development that focused heavily on reinforcing community connections and caring for the underprivileged.
-We recorded over 5,900 hours of voluntary service performed by over 2,800 volunteers.
+In 2022, we spent US$11.2 million on social involvement activities, accounting for 0.42* percent of the group’s pre-tax net profit.
+Compared with 2021, our highest investment proportion relates to industry-academia collaboration for the promotion of innovative technology research and development.
+The next major investment is in environmental conservation.
+We recorded over 12,560 hours of voluntary service performed by over 4,700 volunteers.